About Scar Revision Treatment

 After a scar revision treatment, wound care is the most important aspect of the healing process.
 Dr. Mark A. Petroff, Dr. Brian Scott, or a member of their staff will provide very specific instructions to help you take care of your incision or treated area so that the new scar is smaller, thinner, and lighter.
 For surgical procedures, there will be more downtime and care afterward.
 Laser treatments may cause redness or peeling of the skin, but there is usually little downtime associated with the procedure.
 As mentioned, the scar cannot be completely erased, but most scar revision treatments can create a natural, softer appearance.

 Improve Your Scar's Appearance

 If you have an unsightly scar that bothers you, Petroff Center Plastic Surgery and Medi-Spa offers numerous options to make it less noticeable.
 After assessing the size, shape, depth, and type of scar you have, a revision treatment plan will be created to help minimize its appearance.
-Using surgical and nonsurgical treatments, Dr. Mark A. Petroff will transform the scar area and skin around it for a more normal and natural appearance.
+Using surgical and nonsurgical treatments, Dr. Mark A. Petroff or Dr. Brian Scott can transform the scar area and skin around it for a more normal and natural appearance.
 We invite you to call Petroff Center Plastic Surgery and Medi-Spa in Lake Oswego, OR to schedule your scar assessment and consultation.